youngeunkwon0405/RL/docs/guides/grpo.md

     __extra__: Any  # This allows additional fields of any type
 ```

-#### Data Processors
+### Data Processors

-We name all distinct "environments your model wants to optimize against" "tasks".
-So you might define a "math" task or a "code" task.
+We refer to each distinct environment your model aims to optimize against as a "task."
+For example, you might define tasks like "math" or "code."

-For each task, you should provide a data processor that reads from your dataset and returns a [DatumSpec](../../nemo_reinforcer/data/interfaces.py)
+For each task, you should provide a data processor that reads from your dataset and returns a [DatumSpec](../../nemo_reinforcer/data/interfaces.py).

 ```python
 def my_data_processor(